RTB House: Mergers and acquisitions

-In 2021, RTB House acquired a Polish content-marketing platform WhitePress, from its founders, a technology-focused investment fund Dirlango, and a CEE private-equity fund Innova Capital.
+In 2021, RTB House acquired a Polish content-marketing platform, WhitePress, from its founders, a technology-focused investment fund Dirlango, and a CEE private-equity fund Innova Capital.
 Following the acquisition, WhitePress' revenues increased by 68 percent, to PLN 48.71 million.
 In late 2021, RTB House also invested in a Polish SaaS social-media management platform NapoleonCat.

-In 2022, WhitePress was merged with a Polish startup Senuto specialized in SEO, big-data, and web analytics, with a venture fund investment of over PLN 8 million, and combined it with the previously purchased WhitePress.
+In 2022, WhitePress was merged with a Polish startup, Senuto, specialized in SEO, big data, and web analytics, with a venture fund investment of over PLN 8 million, and combined it with the previously purchased WhitePress.
 Senuto made its platform available in five European markets.

-Also in 2022, RTB House launched a media buying startup Adlook that focuses on advertising for CPG brands.
-In 2023, a subsidiary search engine marketing agency SEM House was launched.
+Also in 2022, RTB House launched a media buying startup, Adlook, that focuses on advertising for CPG brands.
+In 2023, a subsidiary search engine marketing agency, SEM House, was launched.

 Technology

-RTB House’s technological facilities along with the R&D department are located in Poland.
-The created retargeting tool in a new analytical model was based on proprietary deep learning algorithms that predict users’ behavior and interests, and therefore are able to precisely segment customers’ profiles.
+RTB House’s technological facilities, along with the R&D department, are located in Poland.
+The retargeting tool created for a new analytical model was based on proprietary deep learning algorithms that predict users’ behavior and interests, thereby precisely segmenting customers’ profiles.

 The technology is based on mathematical structures inspired by the biological activity of neurons in the human brain.
-Conversion rate algorithms collect and interpret not only data on the click-through rate (CTR) of individual ads but also take into account information on how offers are viewed, categories displayed, transaction finalization method, as well as preferred product search tactics.
+Its algorithms collect and interpret not only data on the click-through rate (CTR) of individual ads but also take into account information on how offers are viewed, categories displayed, transaction finalization method, and preferred product search tactics.
 All variables are analyzed automatically, without human intervention.

-In 2017, the company implemented deep learning algorithms in all its mechanisms, which made advertising campaigns more effective than traditional machine-learning methodologies by 41–50 percent.
-The personalized retargeting mechanism combines self-learning algorithms based on AI, with the image recognition function.
-They allow for a very accurate estimation of the CTR indicator.
-This translates into the ability to more accurately predict whether a user will click on an ad, resulting in a higher return on investment (ROI) for customers.
+In 2017, the company implemented deep learning algorithms in all its mechanisms.
+The personalized retargeting mechanism combines self-learning algorithms based on AI with the image recognition function.
+They enable an accurate estimation of the CTR indicator.
+This translates into the ability to more accurately predict whether a user will click on an ad, resulting in a higher return on investment (ROI) for clients.

-The company’s ad platform can identify the exact position of each user within the purchase funnel – deciding if they are closer to the awareness, consideration, or conversion stage – and recommend a specific and personalized approach for each type of user.
+The company’s ad platform can identify the exact position of each user within the purchase funnel – detecting if they are in the awareness, consideration, or conversion stage – and recommend a specific and personalized approach for each type of user.